 Employer Insights

-Oregon Labor Laws - The Complete Guide for 2024 / 2025
+Oregon Labor Laws - The Complete Guide for 2026

 by Scott Herson-Hord, on Apr 28, 2021 9:21:00 AM

 In addition to the federal labor laws companies must comply with, Oregon has its own set of labor laws that govern working conditions and compensation management laws.
-Oregon labor laws cover a wide variety of employment situations including discrimination, pay, leave, breaks, workplace safety, and payroll taxes.
+Oregon labor laws cover a wide variety of employment situations, including discrimination, pay, leave, breaks, workplace safety, and payroll taxes.

 Employers can use this article as a guide to help understand and manage compliance with legislation and labor laws throughout Oregon in a few key areas, which include, but are not limited to: